exoplanet-dev/jaxoplanet/docs/api.md

 And the following are lower-level modules to define and manipulate non-uniform surfaces:

 - [Ylm](jaxoplanet.starry.ylm) : a lower-level module to create and manipulate vectors in the spherical harmonic basis.
-- [Pijk](jaxoplanet.starry.polynomials) : a lower-level module to create and manipulate vectors in the polynomial basis.
 - [Surface](jaxoplanet.starry.surface) : a module to manipulate the oriented surface of spherical bodies, represented by a sum of spherical harmonics.
 - [visualization](jaxoplanet.starry.visualization) : a module to visualize the surface of non-uniform spherical bodies.